AMTerp/UnityProjects/README.md

 ﻿# Unity Projects
 This repository contains the scripts for Unity projects that I do for the purpose of practice or am otherwise happy to make public.
 These projects are my first experiences with C# and object-oriented programming.

+## Tutorial Projects
+Projects that were made by following a tutorial.

 ### Roll a Ball [[Download]](https://mega.nz/#!KhQgxBgT!pvlEKbkilkBpdiaNdiZn6C2Vo2n5zqlramQ7QUkI-j4) (April 19, 2017)
 My rendition of the first Unity [tutorial](https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial).
 Nothing particularly special about it other than it's my first Unity project.
 - Roll a ball around.